Browning Spec Ops Advantage

 The case design of the Spec Ops Advantage is almost flawless.
 The camera feels sturdy and well-built.
 The strap and python cable bracket on the back is metal (most cameras are plastic) and the camera has a threaded slot on the bottom for a Slate River Mount.
 The battery compartment and SD card slot are both easily accessible.

 If there is a weakness of the case design, it is the latch.
 It isn't as beefy as others on the market.
 It works just fine, but improvements could be made.
+One other thing to note, the battery tray is tough to get out the first couple of times.
+It has a "sticking point" that prevents the tray from hitting the ground when you hit eject.
+After removing it several times it will loosen up for future operation.

 Temperature ratings the camera records have a tendency of being unreliable and off by a significant margin.